 - Decide on the best method to deliver your recovered data so that you can safely have it back in your hands.
 We offer secure data downloads for recovered files, and we supply and place your recovered data on a new flash drive or external USB drive.
 You’ll know the exact results of the recovery process before it ever leaves our lab, which ensures you’re happy with the results before you receive your data along with a new drive.

-Losing data is never fun, but thanks to this simple step-by-step repair method, we hope to take some the trauma out of an otherwise traumatic event.
-With over 15 years of experience backing us, we’re confident that we can offer the most successful data retrieval services.
+Losing data and photos is no fun.
+Thanks to this simple step-by-step repair method, we hope to take some the trauma out of an otherwise traumatic event.
+With over 16 years of experience backing us, we’re confident that we can offer the most successful data retrieval services.
 And unlike service providers that charge a flat recovery fee, we only bill if we successfully retrieve the data you need or don’t otherwise have.